 AESTHETICS AND VIEWS — To view “before” photos and “after” computer simulations of views from various points around the Rancho La Habra site, click here.

 CONTAMINATED SOILS — The Draft EIR includes a complete mapping and description of any soils contaminated by golf course operations or the oil field that preceded golf course construction.
-We will be required to treat these soils to the rigorous requirements of the State of California, with work monitored by the Orange County Health Department.
+We will be required to manage and treat these soils to the rigorous requirements of the State of California, with work monitored by the Orange County Health Department.

 GREENHOUSE GASES — The State of California requires that EIRs for all new developments include an analysis of greenhouse gas emissions.
 Energy-efficient homes, water conservation measures and proposed improvements to reduce traffic congestion will all help to reduce the new community’s greenhouse gas emissions.